 1. Introduction.
 I: Prevention, Prevalence and Mechanisms in Pediatric TBI.
 2. Epidemiology of Pediatric TBI.
 3. Pathophysiology of Pediatric TBI.
 II: Clinical Guidelines and Management, Assessment, Rehabilitation And Intervention.
 4. Management and Guidelines.
 5. Assessment of Pediatric TBI.
 6. Rehabilitation / Intervention of Pediatric TBI.
 III: Evidence Base-Outcomes and Predictors Following Pediatric TBI.
 7. Outcomes from Childhood To Adulthood.
 8. Clinical Case Studies.
 9. Translational Practices and Conclusions.

-The AACN/Psychology Press Continuing Education Series publishes authored and edited volumes containing a blend of cutting-edge primary research and practical/professional material for clinicians, researchers, and students of clinical neuropsychology and clinical psychology.
+The AACN/Routledge Continuing Education Series publishes authored and edited volumes containing a blend of cutting-edge primary research and practical/professional material for clinicians, researchers, and students of clinical neuropsychology and clinical psychology.

 Each volume is written or edited by leading scholars in the field and is specifically designed to assist readers in advancing their relevant research or professional activities in clinical neuropsychology.

-Volumes in this series have been selected by the series editors because they provide one or more of the following:
+Volumes in this series have been selected because they provide one or more of the following:

 AACN Online System

-Any licensed psychologist who reads one of the books in the AACN/Psychology Press series will be able to earn CE credits by reading designated books and completing an online quiz.
+Any licensed psychologist who reads one of the books in the AACN/Routledge series will be able to earn CE credits by reading designated books and completing an online quiz.